MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 This topic describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
-The example will demonstrate how to create a project, project team member, Operation Sets, project tasks and resource assignments.
-It will also demonstrate how to update an entity and execute an Operation Set.
+The example demonstrates how to create a project, project team member, Operation Sets, project tasks, and resource assignments.
+This topic also explains how to update an entity and execute an Operation Set.

-Here is a complete list of the steps that are documented in the sample flow in this topic:
+The following is a complete list of the steps that are documented in the sample flow in this topic:

 1. [Create a PowerApps trigger](#1)
 2. [Create a project](#2)